sullivtr/terraform-provider-graphql/docsite/docs/resource_graphql_mutation.md

   }
   ```

-  Since we told `mutation_keys` to collect the `id` property, and we defined it as `id` in the `mutation_keys` map, the delete mutation will automatically utilize the value returned from `todo.id` (which is collected during the read_query execution after a create or update execution).
+  Since we told `compute_mutation_keys` to collect the `id` property, and we defined it as `id` in the `compute_mutation_keys` map, the delete mutation will automatically utilize the value returned from `todo.id` (which is collected during the read_query execution after a create or update execution).
 You could similary pass in a variable called `my_todo_text` to the mutation.

   This resource outputs `computed_update_operation_variables` and `delete_mutation_variables`, so you can always verify that they are reading values that you expect.

   The principles outlined above apply the same way to the `update_mutation`.
-If you need to utilize computed values in your update mutation, define them in your `mutation_keys` input.
+If you need to utilize computed values in your update mutation, define them in your `compute_mutation_keys` input.

 ## Full lifecyle graphql_mutation examples